Kintaus: Naming and etymology

 The name of Kintaus is inflected as e.g. Kintaudella (adessive, "in Kintaus"), in the local dialect pronounced as Kintauvella or Kintavuuella.
 The village is named after the lakes Ala-Kintaus and Ylä-Kintaus, and the toponym was first recorded in 1530 as Kindaus.

 The etymology of the name is unclear.
 According to Sirkka Paikkala, it may derive from the verb kinnata "to drag", either in reference to dragging boats across the isthmus between Ala-Kintaus and Ylä-Kintaus, or to dragging of a seine net.
 Alpo Räisänen disputes this, as -us : -uden is not a deverbal suffix, while also pointing out that there is no nt–nn gradation in the verb kinnata, meaning it is conjugated as e.g. kinnaan "I drag", not *kintaan.
 Räisänen instead proposes that the name contains a directly unattested word *kinta also appearing in other Tavastian place names, comparing it to place names containing the noun kinner or kinttu, referring to (parts of) a leg or foot.
 As most names with these elements are those of hills, seemingly in reference to walking up them being tiring, the name of Kintaus may therefore have a similar origin.

+The village is sometimes also called Ala-Kintaus, in contrast to the village of Ylä-Kintaus.